Dwidy99/backend-ats-app-cap/README.md

 ## **POST /employees/jobs**

-Creates a new jobs (for employee and applicant) and returns the new object.
+Creates a new jobs and returns the new object.

 - **URL Params**
   None